Miss Thang: Critical reception

 Miss Thang received generally mixed to positive reviews from music critics.
+In his review for AllMusic, editor Craig Lytle wrote that "the album focuses on hip-hop and contemporary urban cuts, including a pair of R&B chart-toppers."
+He felt that "in spite of her youthful age, Monica conveys a surprisingly mature sound."
 Billboard complimented the album for its "strong, today-styled hip-hop and R&B melodies" and Monica's singing versatility.
 The magazine noted that the "clever production maintains set's overall high energy, while remaining secondary to singer's vocals – creating a youthful, but eclectic 16 tracks."
-In his review for Allmusic, editor Craig Lytle rated the album three out of five stars and wrote that "the album focuses on hip-hop and contemporary urban cuts, including a pair of R&B chart-toppers."
-He felt that "in spite of her youthful age, Monica conveys a surprisingly mature sound."
-The New York Timess Kevin Sack found that "producer Dallas Austin injected this debut album with plenty of attitude."

 The Los Angeles Times writer Connie Johnson wrote that "fourteen-year-old Monica is the best teen singer to come along since, well, Brandy.
 While "Don't Take It Personal," an urban radio staple, only hints at her abilities, she tackles Latimore's old-school classic "Let's Straighten It Out" with all the clear-eyed assertiveness of an R&B veteran.
 Miss Thang indeed."
+Alan Jones from Music Week said it was a "strong album of Jill swing and soulful ballads which belie the 14-year-old's youth".
+He also felt that she sings "confidently and competently against a contemporary urban music soundscape provided by some of the genre's top musicians".
+The New York Timess Kevin Sack found that "producer Dallas Austin injected this debut album with plenty of attitude."
 Christian Hoard, writing for The Rolling Stone Album Guide, called Miss Thang "an assured, streetwise amalgam of soul, pop, hip-hop, and blues".
 While he found praise for the up-tempo songs on the album, Hoard was less impressed with "the record's many soppy, MOR ballads" such as "Before You Walk Out of My Life".
 In November 2017, Complex magazine ranked the album 23rd on its The 50 Best R&B Albums of the '90s listing.
 In his retrospective review, editor Justin Charity wrote that "at 15, Monica dropped a debut that's as tender-loving and mature as her R&B elders; though she's less funky than Janet Jackson, Monica stepped correct with New Jack confidence on Miss Thang."